Biography of Rodney K. Rogers, Ph.D.

 Before joining BGSU, Rogers served as associate dean and director of academic programs in the School of Business at Portland State University.
 He taught financial reporting, performance measurement and international financial reporting at various universities including Portland State University, Case Western Reserve University, Thunderbird School of Management, which has since been acquired by Arizona State University, and the École de Management at EuroMed-Marseille in France.

-His research focuses on the ways in which financial analysts use information, strategies firms employ to disclose information to the marketplace, and the institutional role of the accounting profession within the capital markets.
-He has published or presented over 30 papers in a variety of academic journals and conferences including, Accounting, Organizations and Society, Journal of Business Ethics, and Journal of Financial Statement Analysis.
-Rodney was a visiting research fellow at the Cranfield School of Management in the United Kingdom from 2001 to 2004.
+As a tenure-track faculty member, his research focused on the ways in which financial analysts use information, strategies firms employ to disclose information to the marketplace and the institutional role of the accounting profession within the capital markets.
+He published or presented more than 30 papers in a variety of academic journals and conferences.
+Rogers was a visiting research fellow at the Cranfield School of Management in the United Kingdom from 2001 to 2004.

-In addition to his academic work, Rodney has consulted with a variety of businesses and organizations including Nike, Inc., Wendy’s International, The Standard, Vestas-America, Schnitzer Steel, Waggner-Edstrom, and Veterans Affairs Medical Centers.
-Additionally, he has designed and delivered over 150 executive education programs.
-These programs integrate the development of financial acumen with leadership competencies and have been delivered in the United States, The Netherlands, China, Thailand, and Canada.
-Rodney has a Ph.D. from Case Western Reserve University and an MBA from Bowling Green State University.
-Prior to completing his Ph.D. at Case, he practiced as a CPA for ten years.
+In addition to his academic work, Rogers has consulted for a variety of global organizations and brands including Nike Inc., The Wendy’s Company, Starwood Hotels and Resorts Worldwide Inc., Vestas-America, Schnitzer Steel Industries Inc., WE Communications and the U.S. Department of Veterans Affairs Medical Centers.
+He designed and delivered more than 150 executive education programs integrating the development of financial understanding with leadership competencies, which have been delivered in the United States, the Netherlands, China, Thailand and Canada.